Imaginous/Cowboy_Untamed/README.md

 If you like the app you're free to make a small donation.<br>You can do this securely via [PayPal](https://paypal.me/pools/c/8zcWXI7VnO).<br>
 If you have a Dutch bank account you may also make your [donation via iDeal](https://betaalverzoek.rabobank.nl/betaalverzoek/?id=EkJA4Zm7Qpq1eDSKdddMeQ).

+## The future
+I think there is a quite solid base now for the future.
+Offcourse removing the speed limit was my main goal.
+Second I wanted to make shortcuts which I could use via *Tasker*.<br>I have discussed with other bikers and some of us would like to be able to set the support level.
+When you want to ride along with a non e-biker the support should be a lot less.
+The idea is to make speed dependant support.
+Let's say 0-10km/h you get the current support, 11-22km/h low to no support, 23->km/h regular untamed support.
+The levels can be set by the user.
+You can activate them via a long press shortcut.<br><br>These are ideas.
+I'm now ready to start exploring how to.
+I believe it can be done, but I want to do some serious testing with my own bike before I release it into the wild.

 ## FAQ